We are seeing the most profound changes to social housing policy in decades. CHISEL tenants, and CHISEL as an organisation, will be deeply affected.

 Young people: people aged 18-21 making a new claim for universal credit will no longer be entitled to the housing element, although there will be some exemptions (eg people previously in care).

+Stop press: This policy was removed in November 2017 – will not happen.
 Single people under 35 living alone will only be entitled to the Local Housing Allowance for shared accommodation, from April 2018.
 This will apply to all such people, whenever their tenancy started (this is a change to previous announcements).
 This cut will affect some younger CHISEL tenants in shared accommodation.
 It will mean CHISEL have to think very carefully before offering self-contained flats to single people under 35.

 Bedroom Tax: the cut to housing benefit for households deemed to be under-occupying continues.
 14% of rent is lost if under-occupying by one room, 25% if two rooms.
 Some of our tenants have been receiving Discretionary Housing Payments from local authorities to make up this difference, but this is meant to be a transitional help, not forever.